Language of instruction

 Structure of the academic year

-The student is supposed to display curiosity, self-initiative and investigative attitude.
-They are expected to accumulate knowledge and skills independently by studying material, writing reports, undertaking research while creating performances and revealing the outcome of their research.
-The student is expected to maintain a constant level of study throughout the year to minimize work peaks.
-The timeliness and deadlines set up by the school are there to provide optimal support on the behalf of the team and distribute available resources evenly to all students.
+The dance student should be inquisitive, show self-initiative and have an investigative attitude.
+He/she is expected to gather knowledge and skills independently through in-depth study, writing reports, undertaking research and writing up the results and making performances.
+The student is stimulated to maintain a constant level of study throughout the year to minimize possible work peaks.